ahtrinh/threat-hunting-scenario-tor/README.md

 ## Response Taken

-**TOR usage was confirmed on endpoint alex-mde-test by the user.
+TOR usage was confirmed on endpoint alex-mde-test by the user.
 The device was isolated and the user's direct manager was notified.
-**---